Junior Community GrantsBack

 Applicants for the Junior Community Grants will be restricted to those who satisfy all of the following criteria:

-- Students or members of groups must be a resident of the Charters Towers Regional Council area.
+- Students or members of groups must be residents of the Charters Towers Regional Council area.

 - Students or members of groups must be attending a school within the Charters Towers Region and be studying on a full-time basis.